expo/fyi/expo-extension-migration.md

 let isExpo = false;
 try {
   const Constants = require("expo-constants");
-  // True if the app is running in an `expo build` app or if it's running in Expo go. isExpo =
+  // True if the app is running in an `expo build` app or if it's running in Expo Go. isExpo =
     Constants.executionEnvironment === "standalone" ||
     Constants.executionEnvironment === "storeClient";